 - Eat small, balanced meals every 3–4 hours

-- Avoid hot showers or standing for too long
+- Avoid hot showers or standing for long periods

 - Get up slowly from bed or a seated position

-- Wear compression socks if advised by your doctor
+- Wear compression socks if recommended by your doctor

 - Track your symptoms in a pregnancy journal